Mohan3879/fish-headings/README.md

 It works particularly well as a sticky element ('affixed' in Bootstrap terminology).

-Please note that this is a WIP.
+Please note that both the component and the site is is being developed for are WIPs.